go-teal/teal/README.md

 ```Go
 df := input["dds.model1"].(*dataframe.DataFrame)
 ```

 At the same time, the `is_data_framed` flag must be set in the upstream asset.
-A custom asset can return a dataframe, which can then be seamlessly(see: [Cross database references](#cross-database-references)) used in an SQL query or in another custom dataframe.
+A custom asset can return a dataframe, which can then be seamlessly (see: [Cross-database references](#cross-database-references)) used in an SQL query or another custom dataframe.

 ### Registration and declaration of a raw asset